 The financial repercussions of lost wages, medical bills, and prescription medications or therapy can be significant.
 Families of injured workers risk the loss of their home, cars, and lifestyle while waiting for benefits to begin after the appeal process.
 Time is of the essence in this situation, and a competent work injury lawyer can expedite the process.

 If you have been denied Workers’ Compensation benefits, call the Delaware Workers’ Compensation lawyers at Rhoades & Morrow today.
-Call our Wilmington office at (302) 427-9500, our Bear office at (302) 600-1107, or our Milford office at (302) 422-6705, or contact us online to schedule a free consultation.
+Call our office at 302-427-9500 or contact us online to schedule a free consultation.
 We serve individuals and families upstate and downstate Delaware, including those in Hockessin, Newark, Glasgow, Middletown, Smyrna, Dover, New Castle, Lewes, Georgetown, and Seaford.